Alkaloids, Kratom Guides

 Wrapping Up: Why 9-Hydroxycorynantheidine Is an Important Alkaloid

 The alkaloid 9-hydroxycorynantheidine is, as far as researchers know, only found in kratom trees.
-When combined with other alkaloids, 9-hydroxycorynantheidine creates some of the most sought-after effects of kratom, including pain relief, stress relief, and relaxation.
+When combined with other alkaloids, 9-hydroxycorynantheidine creates some of the most sought-after effects of kratom, including discomfort relief, release of cognitive tension, and relaxation.

 Research suggests that the presence of 9-hydroxycorynantheidine in kratom, a partial mu-opioid agonist, could be why kratom is sometimes effective for reducing opioid withdrawal symptoms.
 9-Hydroxycorynantheidine is not an opiate itself, but it mimics the effects of opiates on the central nervous system.
 It can potentially allow kratom to be a bridge between opioid addiction and sobriety.